Last updated: 2 February 2021

 - Uncertainty over COVID-19 is a valid justification for booking out of policy travel, but Travel Managers will assess each case before approving.
 It can be that booking 2 non-refundable journeys is less expensive than a refundable/flexible one

-In situations of approved travel, where the destination (including any transit point) has been identified by France or Switzerland as high-risk for COVID-19 infection, the traveller should discuss with his/her supervisor the modalities of a quarantine and the associated prohibition of access to the CERN site upon their return (see Access to CERN sites).
-Employed members of the personnel and associated members of the personnel for the purpose of training (MPAts) who travel to any country or area included in at least one of the above-mentioned lists will be required to quarantine for 14 days and will not be allowed on CERN sites during that time.
+In situations of approved travel, where the destination (including any transit point) has been classified as high-risk for COVID-19 by either of CERN’s Host States, the traveller should discuss with his/her supervisor the modalities of quarantine and the associated prohibition of access to the CERN sites upon their return (see Arrival or return from travel to countries/regions considered at high risk for COVID-19 by CERN Host States).

 (ref: Annex 1; ch 6)